sohaib1992/Modern-Workplace-Articles/migrating-intune-macos-policies-between-tenants.md

 # Migrating macOS Configuration Policies Between Intune Tenants: A Practical Guide

-If you've ever been handed a folder of JSON files from another Intune tenant and told "just import these," you've probably discovered it's not as simple as it sounds.
-Intune's built-in **Import policy** feature only supports one specific policy type and format — everything else needs a bit of engineering.
+If you've ever been handed a folder of JSON files from another Intune tenant and told "just import these," you have probably discovered it's not as simple as it sounds.
+Intune's built-in **Import policy** feature only supports one specific policy type and format everything else needs a bit of engineering.
 This article walks through the problem, why it happens, and working PowerShell scripts to solve it.

 ## The Problem

-When you export device configuration policies from Intune — whether through the Graph API directly, or a third-party tool like [IntuneManagement](https://github.com/Micke-K/IntuneManagement) — you get JSON files.
-Naturally, you'd expect Intune's own **Create → Import policy** button to accept them back in.
-It doesn't, for two reasons.
+When you export device configuration policies from Intune — whether through the Graph API directly, or a third-party tool like [IntuneManagement](https://github.com/Micke-K/IntuneManagement) you get JSON files.
+Naturally, you would expect Intune's own **Create → Import policy** button to accept them back in.
+It does not, for two reasons.

 ### 1. Not all policy types are importable

 The Import policy button in the Intune portal only supports **Settings Catalog** policies (`#microsoft.graph.deviceManagementConfigurationPolicy`).
-If your export folder contains a mix of policy types — which is normal for any real macOS device management setup — most of them will simply be rejected:
+If your export folder contains a mix of policy types which is normal for any real macOS device management setup — most of them will simply be rejected:

 | Policy type | Import policy button supports it? |
 |---|---|